Azure/azure-sdk/_posts/2020-03-24-python-tracing.md

 This simple console application creates a container within the storage account, then uploads the `main.py` file (which contains the source code to the app) as a block blob.
-To support this, I've created a resource group, a storage account, and a service principal with permissions to access the storage acocunt.
+To support this, I've created a resource group, a storage account, and a service principal with permissions to access the storage account.

 {% highlight bash %}
 az group create \